-MLA Staff working directly with children should not use mobile phones as it is inappropriate and distracts them from paying full attention to the children in their care.
+MLA Staff working directly with children should not use mobile phones on duty as it is inappropriate and distracts them from paying full attention to the children in their care.
 Therefore, calls should be taken and made during break times unless there is an emergency.

 Students in classrooms will follow our phone & digital policy which states that all phones and use are for educational purposes only.
-A phone box is in each lesson and measures are in place to ensure that policy is adhered to.
+Measures are in place to ensure that policy is adhered to.
 We do the following to support this policy;